Pernicious anemia: Diagnosis

+Differential diagnosis

 Forms of vitamin B12 deficiency other than PA must be considered in the differential diagnosis of megaloblastic anemia.
 For example, a B12-deficient state which causes megaloblastic anemia and which may be mistaken for classical PA may be caused by infection with the tapeworm Diphyllobothrium latum, possibly due to the parasite's competition with host for vitamin B12.

 The classic test for PA, the Schilling test, is no longer widely used, as more efficient methods are available.
 This historic test consisted, in its first step, of taking an oral dose of radiolabelled vitamin B12, followed by quantitation of the vitamin in the patient's urine over a 24-hour period via measurement of the radioactivity.
 A second step of the test repeats the regimen and procedure of the first step, with the addition of oral intrinsic factor.
 A patient with PA presents lower than normal amounts of intrinsic factor; hence, addition of intrinsic factor in the second step results in an increase in vitamin B12 absorption (over the baseline established in the first).
 The Schilling test distinguished PA from other forms of B12 deficiency, specifically, from Imerslund–Gräsbeck syndrome, a B12-deficiency caused by mutations in CUBN that codes for cubilin the cobalamin receptor.

+Vitamin B12 deficiency is also prevalent in patients having Crohn's disease, so it should be differentiated.

 Treatment

-Pernicious anemia may not be diagnosed at first.
-More in-depth diagnosis may be required.
-Pernicious anemia caused by a loss of intrinsic factor cannot be prevented.
-If there are other, reversible causes of low vitamin B12 levels, the cause must be treated.
 Pernicious anemia is usually easily treated by providing the necessary level of vitamin B12 supplementation.
-Severe cases can be treated with intramuscular injections of vitamin B12.
-Less severe cases may be treated with high doses of oral supplemenation of vitamin B12.
-A nasal spray, gel, and sublingual preparation are also available for people who may have difficulty in swallowing.
-Folate supplementation may affect the course and treatment of pernicious anemia, therefore vitamin B12 replacement is often recommended initially.
-In some severe cases of anemia, a blood transfusion may be needed to resolves haematological effects.
-Often treatment will be needed for life.
+Pernicious anemia can be treated with intramuscular injections of vitamin B12.
+Initially in high daily doses, followed by less frequent lower doses, as the condition improves.
+Activity may need to be limited during the course of treatment.
+As long as the body is saturated with vitamin B12 expected to result in cessation of anemia-related symptoms and there are no other symptoms, unless there are irreversible neurological complications.
+There are not enough studies on whether pills are as effective in improving or eliminating symptoms as parenteral treatment.
+Folate supplementation may affect the course and treatment of pernicious anemia if vitamin B12 not replaced.
+In some severe cases of anemia, a blood transfusion may be needed to resolve haematological effects.
+Treatment is lifelong.

+The treatment of PA varies by country and area.
+Opinions vary over the efficacy of administration (parenteral/oral), the amount and time interval of the doses, or the forms of vitamin B12 (e.g. cyanocobalamin/hydroxocobalamin).
+More comprehensive studies are still needed in order to validate the feasibility of a particular therapeutic method for PA in clinical practices.